opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 ### Integrated Alerting plugin workflows

-By default, when you create a threat detector the system automatically triggers workflows for the Alerting plugin.
-The new threat detector generates an underlying composite monitor whose configuration is informed by the detection rules selected during creation of the new detector.
-The composite monitor executes according to the detector's schedule rather than the monitor's schedule.
+By default, when you create a threat detector the system automatically creates a composite monitor and triggers workflows for the Alerting plugin.
+The detector's rules are converted into search queries for the Alerting plugin monitor, and the monitor executes its queries according to a schedule derived from the detector's configuration.

+You can change the behavior of automatically generated composite monitors by enabling or disabling the workflow functionality with the `plugins.security_analytics.enable_workflow_usage` setting.
+This setting is defined using the [Cluster settings API]({{site.url}}{{site.baseurl}}/api-reference/cluster-api/cluster-settings/).

 For more information about composite monitors and their workflows, see [Composite monitors]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/composite-monitors/).

-You can change the behavior of the automatically generated composite monitor by enabling or disabling the workflow functionality with the `plugins.security_analytics.enable_workflow_usage` setting.
-By default, the setting is `true`.

-When set to `true`, a composite monitor is created with triggers based on the detector's Sigma rules and the Alerting plugin generates workflows.

-When set to `false`, the underlying composite monitor is created without workflows and triggers based on Sigma rules are not configured.

 ---
 ## What's next